Daycare and Your Child’s Sleep

 FIVE.

 Use your best tool to offset poor daycare sleep!
 Yes there’s a limit to how much you can improve your child’s sleep at daycare, but home is your domain and this is where you can help minimize the damage from short naps.
 Your strongest tool is bedtime.
 Shift bedtime earlier to allow your child to re-set from poor or missed sleep during the day.
 The sleep that happens before midnight is the deepest and most restorative sleep they will get.
-Shift bedtime just 15-30 minutes earlier to reap the benefits of this powerful catch up sleep so they can start fresh again tomorrow.
+Shift bedtime just 15-30 minutes earlier to reap the benefits of this powerful catch-up sleep so they can start fresh again tomorrow.

-Daycare is the best for so many reasons!
+Daycare is wonderful for so many reasons!
 Play, socialization, learning, and quality care.
 More involved and experienced caregivers helping to raise your precious child!
 It’s mostly great, and I am a huge fan of daycare in general.
 Sleep does tend to take a hit here, which is why it’s important to learn about what you can do to minimize damage and work hard to promote healthy sleep habits at home.